 Instructions

-- Drain bacon on paper towel.
-Add the onions to the skillet and sauté for 2 minutes.
+- Add the onions to the skillet with bacon grease, and sauté until translucent, for about 2 minutes.

-- Add cabbage to the skillet and cook until tender, stirring occasionally, about 10 minutes.
-Stir in caraway seeds if using, reduce the heat to low, cover and simmer for another 10 minutes.
+- Add cabbage and cook until tender, stirring occasionally, about 10 minutes.
+Stir in caraway seeds if using; reduce the heat to low, cover, and simmer for another 10 minutes.

-- Meanwhile, boil egg noodles according to package direction and drain.
+- Meanwhile, cook egg noodles al-dente according to package direction and drain.

 - Add cooked egg noodles and bacon to the skillet.
-Season with salt to taste and lots of black pepper and stir until noodles are heated through.
+Season with salt to taste and lots of black pepper, and toss until noodles are heated through.

 Notes